RP335/wordle-react/README.md

-funny wordle app made in react you can't type words in this but you can click things on the on screen keypad
+funny wordle app made in react
+In this game you can type or use the on-screen keyboard the way I'm choosing a word is by having a list of words and choosing a random word from that list